rachitnigam/rachitnigam.com/content/post/transpiler.md

 Programming languages are not just syntax, they have semantics too and pretending that you can get away with just manipulating the former is silly.

+Edit: This post generated some discussion on [Lobsters][] but because I am not a member, I am going to rebut some claims right here.

+## Lie #6: *Compilers* only Target Machine Code

+This one is interesting because instead of defining the characteristics of a "transpiler", it focuses on *restricting* the definition of a compiler.
+Unfortunately, this one too is wrong.
+The term is widely used in many contexts where we are not generating assembly code and instead generating bytecode for some sort of virtual machine.
+For example, the JVM has an ahead-of-time compiler from Java source code to the JVM bytecode and another just-in-time compiler to native instructions.
+These kinds of multi-tier compilation schemes are extremely common in dynamic languages like JavaScript as well.

 _Have comments?
 [Email](mailto:rachit.nigam12@gmail.com) or [tweet](https://twitter.com/notypes) at me._